-Though, you sense that certain activity is your passion, but you haven’t realized it.
+Though you sense that certain activity is your passion, you haven’t realized it.
 Perhaps, programming, writing, cooking, chess … or even a couple of them.

 You’re still unclear, but at least you have a rough idea now.
-The curiosity and interest captivates you, asking you keep going and see what comes on your way.
+The curiosity and interest captivate you, asking you keep going and see what comes on your way.

-Quite soon, you get know what you’ve been searching for.
+Quite soon, you get to know what you’ve been searching for.
 You find your passion.

 “How can I do it?”